Church & Community Care

 One of the deepest parts of our story is the care of children.

-Through this work, children have been welcomed into homes where they can receive care, protection, love, and the experience of family.
+By God’s grace, children have been welcomed into places where they could receive care, protection, love, and the experience of family.

 We believe children should not grow up feeling forgotten.
-They should grow up knowing they are loved by God, valued by people, and created with purpose.
+They should know they are loved by God, valued by people, and created with purpose.

 Walking with vulnerable young adults and women

-We believe restoration is not only about giving help for a moment.
-It is about helping people rebuild with dignity.
+We believe restoration is not only about helping someone for a moment.
+It is about walking with them toward dignity, faith, and purpose.

-Through discipleship, mentorship, practical care, and community support, we want people to discover their God-given value and become strong in faith, family, and purpose.
+Through discipleship, mentorship, practical care, and community support, we want people to discover their God-given value and grow into the life God has called them to live.

 Bridges of Grace Church is not being built only for Sunday services.

-We are praying for a church that serves throughout the week — a church that teaches, visits, prays, disciples, supports, trains, encourages, and cares.
+We are praying for a church that serves throughout the week — teaching, visiting, praying, discipling, supporting, training, encouraging, and caring.

 We want to be a church that welcomes the community and also goes into the community.